1 Energy Concessions

 If you’re struggling with energy debt, the Utility Relief Grant Scheme (URGS) can help.

-You can get up to $650 for electricity and $650 for gas every two years (or $1,300 if you only have electricity).
+You can get up to $650 for electricity and $650 for gas every two years (or $1,300 if you only have electricity) to help pay debts.

 If you don’t owe money but are struggling to keep up, call your energy company and ask them about what help they have.